Aromatherapy First Aid and Travel Kits

-These are natural, easy to put together and great to help protect our skin and soothe us, when we have a wound, been bitten, or lying in the sun too long.
+These are natural, easy to put together and great to help protect our skin and soothe us, when we have a wound, have been bitten, or lying in the sun too long.

 Aromatherapy essential oils do not need to be an expensive purchase and each oil has multiply uses too – bargain!
 If you have any problems sourcing the oils (make sure you get pure essential oils), please let me know and I can get them from my supplier.